swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 code*.
 I'll be documenting every part of autocompleter and showing how analagous cases are handled in the
 [jQuery UI autocompleter](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js).
-Don't read this post as a trash-talking of the jQuery UI autocompleter, rather a frame of reference to understand more easily what [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processe) might offer UI programmers.
-This method of comparison and critique could readily be applied to Twitter's more featureful and more complicated [typeahead.js](http://twitter.github.io/typeahead.js/).
+Don't read this post as trash talking the jQuery UI autocompleter, rather a frame of reference to understand more easily what [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processe) might offer UI programmers over more traditional patterns; this method of comparison and critique could be just as readily applied to Twitter's more featureful and more complicated [typeahead.js](http://twitter.github.io/typeahead.js/).
 If you haven't read the
 [original post](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/)